Steal this Class

 float radius_{};

-// B18 Use trailig underscore to keep good parameter names in setter
+// B18 Use trailing underscore to keep good parameter names in setter

 // function signatures.